ansys/pyfluent/doc/source/user_guide/models.rst

 Enabling the viscous model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following example shows a comparison between the TUI command and the
-python code for enabling and disabling the various viscous models.
+Python code for enabling and disabling the various viscous models.

-TUI command
+**TUI command**

 .. code:: scheme